msfchen/msfchen.github.io/_posts/2021-10-29-evaluation-metrics-for-open-domain-chatbots.md

 ### **Machine-Learning-Based Automatic Metrics**

 Machine-learning-based automatic metrics can be divided into three categories: aspect-specific-classifier-based, word-embedding-based, and learning-based.
 An aspect-specific classifier approach trains a classifier to evaluate a single aspect of a text or a relation of texts, which is then used to formulate a dialog quality metric.
 A word embedding approach directly uses pre-trained word embeddings to represent contexts and responses of dialogs and uses embedding distances to formulate a dialog quality metric.
-A learning-based approach trains a scoring model specifically for dialog systems.
+A learning-based approach trains a model specifically for dialog quality scoring task.

 #### **Aspect-Specific-Classifier-Based Metrics**